Always free. Always fun.

 Foster a natural curiosity in your family for science and the great outdoors with our programs for families with children aged 3-12.
 Experience the topic of the day through discovery hikes, stories, games, and nature art projects.
 Programs are led by environmental educators.
 Registration is not required unless designated otherwise.
 For groups larger than 10 people, please provide advance notice so we can plan accordingly.
 Programs take place both in the Bunker Interpretive Center, and out in the Ecosystem Preserve, so please come prepared for walking outside in a variety of weather conditions.

-April 5, 2014 at 10:30 am - 12 pm
+October 4, 2014 at 10:30 am - 12 pm

 Educator: Jeanette Henderson, Program Manager

 Families will have fun hiking through the preserve with Miss Jeanette as they learn to identify trees by their leaves.
 Also discover why leaves change color, and create your own leaf art project to take home with you.
 This program is appropriate for families with children aged 4 and older.

 November 1, 2014 at 10:30 am - 12 pm

 Educator: Emily Harrell, Program Leader

 Join Miss Emily on a search for seeds around the preserve!
 Marvel at the diversity of seeds created by plants, and play a game to discover the many ways seeds travel.
 Additionally, create your own art project using a variety of seeds.
 This program is great for families with children ages 4-12.

 Family Weekend Open House